lshtm-genomics/omics-course/docs/other-omics/methylation.md

 * `bcftools view pacbio.vcf.gz`: allows to view contents of the VCF file
-* `-H`: This flag prevents header lines present in the file to be output
+* `-H`: This flag prevents header lines present in the file being output
 * `|`: The pipe passes the output from whatever command was written before it and passes it to the next.
 * `wc -l`: This command counts the number of lines which are passed to it